Changing driving instructors in the Nuneaton area?

 - I am Fully Qualified - You may be surprised by how many so called instructors cannot display a valid license to instruct in their windscreen.

-- Teaching Environment - My car is comfortable and well maintained.
+- Teaching Environment - My Instruction vehicle is comfortable and well maintained.
 It neither smells nor resembles a shed on the inside.

 - Full Driving Lesson Hours - I may be late but this does not eat into your time.
 You will receive at least the amount of time that you are paying for.

-- Established Framework - Progress is discussed and recorded.
+- Established Framework - Progress is discussed and recorded within a comprehensive Framework.
 I will never need to ask you what we did last lesson.

 - No Interruptions From My Phone - I never have and never will take or make a call, text or any other form of communication from my phone while on a driving lesson.
 You are paying me to teach you!